-Saturday we went with Doug and his family to the BYU Museum of Art to view “Sacred Gifts” a religious painting exhibit featuring Carl Bloch, Heinrich Hofmann, and Frans Schwartz.
+In addition, on Saturday we went with Doug and his family to the BYU Museum of Art to view “Sacred Gifts” a religious painting exhibit featuring Carl Bloch, Heinrich Hofmann, and Frans Schwartz.
 “These paintings have never before been out of the Oratory… and they will not be loaned again,” said Frederiksborg Castle.
 This collection was an inspiring exhibit and Jill even told me she enjoyed it… she doesn’t usually “do” art museums.
 After a visit to the art museum, we all went to Brick Oven (my favorite local pizza joint) for some salad and pizza.
 It was a fun and enjoyable outing with the family.
 I always enjoy visiting the BYU Museum of Art.

 This has been a memorable Thanksgiving holiday and so I have assembled some pictures in a video slideshow to remember it years from now.
 Accompanying music is Rocky Mountain Way by Joe Walsh.

 Music – Walsh, J. (1997).
 Rocky Mountain Way [Joe Walsh].
 Joe Walsh’s Greatest Hits – Little Did He Know… [MP3 file].
 MCA Records.